tjohann/libbaalue/README.md

 Libbaalue
 =========

-My basic lib for my different projects like sdk_builder(https://github.com/tjohann/sdk_builder) and baalued(https://github.com/tjohann/baalued.git).
+My basic lib for my different projects like sdk_builder(https://github.com/tjohann/sdk_builder) or baalued(https://github.com/tjohann/baalued.git).

 WARNING: This is work in progress!
 Don't expect things to be complete in any dimension.